Oh I love this. It’s leftovers time again!

-So needless to say that it is about time to dig up what edible stuff there was still left in my freezer and fridge.
-And a good opportunity to clean them out, give them hard-working machines a well deserved rest while we are gone.
+So needless to say that it is about time to dig up what edible stuff there is still left in my freezer and fridge.
+It is also a good opportunity to clean them out entirely, so I can give those hard working machines a well deserved rest while we are gone.
 Plus it also saves us electricity and money.

-So let’s see: half a package of Thai yellow curry paste, frozen prawns, frozen pollock, half a zucchini, half a mango (what was left after making a spicy mango salsa) and a can of coconut milk.
-Sounds like we’ll have a Thai flavored fish recipe here!
-I added some grated coconut for texture, optional but recommendable!
-The subtle prawns, fish and zucchini are a prefect match for the sweeter mango and coconut milk.
-Don’t make this fish curry too spicy!
+Well I guess that it sounds like we’ll have a Thai flavored fish curry recipe tonight!
+I added some grated coconut for texture, optional of course but highly recommendable!
+The subtle cooked prawns, fish and crunchy zucchini are a prefect match for the sweeter mango and coconut milk.

 - 9 oz white fish (250 g)